create3000/x_ite/docs/_posts/getting-started.md

 : Type: script code.
 This event handler will be called on the \<x3d-canvas\> element when a scene is unloaded or replaced by another world.

 preserveDrawingBuffer
 : A Boolean value (`true` or `false`).
 If the value is true the drawing buffers will not be cleared and will preserve their values.
 The default value for the *preserveDrawingBuffer* attribute is `false`.
-Set *preserveDrawingBuffer* to `true` if you want to save the image from the internal canvas.
+Set *preserveDrawingBuffer* to `true` if you want to save images from the internal canvas.
 Keep in mind setting *preserveDrawingBuffer* to true can have performance implications.

 orderIndependentTransparency
 : A Boolean value (`true` or `false`) to indicate whether order independent transparency rendering technique should be used.
 The default value for the *orderIndependentTransparency* attribute is `false`.
 Can slow down rendering speed if *antialiased* is `true`, but can be used in conjunction with *contentScale*.